Ceanze/Poly/README.md

   - GLSL online compiler

 ## Currently planned features
+  - Abstracted graphics layer for Vulkan with possible support for others (OpenGL, DirectX 11) in the future.
   - Simple render graph implementation (for the moment only the bare minimum to allow synchronization is planned)

 ## Code standard